Welcome to Ho Chi Minh City

-Ho Chi Minh City (Saigon) is the biggest city across the country, once known as the Pearl of the Far East.
+Ho Chi Minh City (Saigon) is the biggest city across the country, which was once known as the Pearl of the Far East.
 Although this city is not rich in natural resources, it always has a reason to please visitors.
-Before starting our Ho Chi Minh travel guide, we invite you to take a look at the city view from above.
+Before reading Ho Chi Minh travel guide, please watch the panoramic video of this city.

 Top 8 must-visit attractions in Ho Chi Minh City

-Talking about Saigon, there are countless places waiting for you to visit, maybe it is tiny alleys, or a flower market.
-However, we recommend you the places to visit when you come to this city, which are not the best places but they are most suitable for tourists.
+Talking about Saigon, there are countless places waiting for you to visit, maybe it is a sidewalk cafe in a small alley or a flower market.
+Here are the famous tourist attractions in this city.
+They are maybe not the best places but most suitable for tourists.

 - War Remnants Museum